bulutbekdemir/ESP32_WifiManager/README.md

 ## Missing :
 - HTTP User Experience is in pre-release version,  not handling every command I sent from Esp32 with not good looking user interface.
 Maybe I won't update this for a long time due to long to-do list of this project.
 - Manual Connect button is not working, it is now a test button for dynamically creates new buttons with NULL ssid and other infos.
 (It's not a bug, It's a feature)

+## Known Bugs :
+- When a user attempts to connect to an Access Point (AP) without providing a password, the system autonomously identifies the AP as an open network.
+If the AP is not open and requires authentication, the ESP enters a panic state.